 Kevin Conway hails from Charlotte, North Carolina.
 He has a degree in marketing from the University of North Carolina, but spent most of his career as a professional car racer.

 He started racing in the NASCAR cup series and was voted Rookie of the Year in 2010.
-Later on, he transitioned to driving sports cars, mostly working with Lamborghini.
-He was also hired as an instructor at the same company.
+Later he transitioned to driving sports cars and was a Professional Instructor for Lamborghini.

 Kevin hated the way his phone would turn off in hot temperatures.
-He got the idea of using space suit technology to protect his device from overheating and sustaining battery damage from extreme cold.
+He got the idea of using space suit technology to protect devices from overheating and sustaining battery damage from extreme cold.

-The two founders used $85,000 of their own money when they launched the startup in 2016.
+The co-founders used $85,000 of their own money to launch the startup in 2016.
 Since then, Phoozy has been profitable, making $1.9 million in lifetime sales, all direct to consumer.

 Shark Tank Appearance